Hotel Fire Safety: What You Should Know

 Fire safety covers a lot of considerations and is not a one-off step.
-Outdated fire safety equipment, layout changes and organisation can greatly jeopardize your fire safety approach.
+Outdated fire safety equipment, layout changes and organisation can greatly jeopardise your fire safety approach.

 Cooking equipment, careless smoking and faulty equipment are the leading causes of fires in the hospitality industry but with the proper fire equipment and staff training, these fires can be contained or stopped before they take hold.

 Regular cleaning of kitchens and especially extract equipment and ductwork is essential.
 Likewise, a good routine of planned preventative maintenance on laundry equipment and other appliances is a great fire prevention strategy.
 Early and appropriate reaction to a fire can save lives and serious damage, but being able to react in such a way comes from an adequate and enactable fire safety plan.